 For most businesses, the compliance date was October 1st, 2015.
-(Pay at the pump gas stations have until 2020 to comply.)
-If you’re holding out on upgrading to EMV chip card equipment, here’s what you need to know.
+(Pay at the pump gas stations had until 2020 to comply due to the cost and complexity of the upgrades.)

 - What is EMV?